bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-4-constructors.rst

 |Groupwork| Design a Class for your Community
 ----------------------------------------------------------

-.. |community5.1| raw:: html
+.. |community1| raw:: html

-   <a href="https://runestone.academy/ns/books/published/csawesome/Unit5-Writing-Classes/topic-5-1-parts-of-class.html#groupwork-design-a-class-for-your-community" target="_blank">Lesson 5.1 Community Challenge</a>
+   <a href="topic-3-3-anatomy-of-class.html#groupwork-design-a-class-for-your-community" target="_blank">lesson 3.3 Community Challenge</a>

 In the last lesson, you came up with a class of your own choice relevant to you or your community.
 In this lesson, you will add a constructor to this class.

-1. Consult your completed worksheet or your code in |community5.1| for the class name and its 3 instance variables that you created.
+1. Consult your completed worksheet or your code in |community1| for the class name and its 3 instance variables that you created.
 Copy them into the active code exercise below.

 2. Add a constructor with 3 parameters to set all of the instance variables to the given parameters.

-3. Write a print() method that uses System.out.println to print out all the instance variables.
+3. Write a print() method that uses ``System.out.println`` to print out all the instance variables.

-4. Write a main method that constructs at least 2 objects of your class using the constructor and then calls their print() methods.
+4. Write a main method that constructs at least 2 objects of your class using the constructor and then calls their ``print()`` methods.

-.. activecode:: community-challenge-5-2
+.. activecode:: community-challenge2
   :language: java
   :autograde: unittest

-  Copy your class with its 3 instance variables from |community5.1|.
+  Copy your class with its 3 instance variables from |community1|.
 Add a constructor with 3 parameters to set all of the instance variables to the given parameters.
 Write a print() method that uses System.out.println to print out all the instance variables.
 Write a main method that constructs at least 2 objects of your class using the constructors and then calls their print() methods.
   ~~~~
   public class          // Add your class name here!
   {